aws-samples/aws-appsync-calorie-tracker-workshop/5_NEPTUNE_SUGGESTIONS/TROUBLESHOOTING.md

 Try the following steps.

 Check VPC Endpoint policy
-- In module 5, step *1.1 Create Amazon S3 VPC Endpoint*, make sure the VPC endpoint policy you created has the right bucket name.
+- In module 5, step *1.1 Create Amazon S3 VPC Endpoint*, make sure the VPC endpoint policy you created has the right **S3 bucket name**.

 Update VPC Endpoint route tables
 - Modify the route tables you attached to the VPC Endpoints in module 5, step *1.1 Create Amazon S3 VPC Endpoint*.
-Select all 3 route tables.
+Select the **main** route table having 3 subnets.